yankailab/OpenKAI/docs/3D/WebViewer3D.md

 returns the complete parsed document through `pJ`.
 Both methods use the module's `fConfig` setting when `fName` is empty.
 Initialization loads that file after the grid's root and maximum level are configured.

+The `octGridCellSelect` handler calls `saveConfig()` after updating the selection.
+Configure a writable `octGrid.fConfig` path to retain it across backend restarts.
+After reopening the page, **Load** retrieves the backend's current selection, including selections restored from that file during startup.
+The button does not reread the file or change the running backend's root or occupancy.

 Load explicitly after initialization with grid updates stopped.
 A restored root change clears occupancy tied to the previous root and updates the published grid